zimera-systems/zimera-erp/doc-zerp/user-guide/00-init.md

-# Zimea ERP - User Guide - Initialization
+# Zimera ERP - User Guide - Initialization

 The first time ZERP runs, the database has been created but the contents are empty.
 Using this initialization part, we can populate the basic settings ready for operational.
 Run ZERP using this command: